flowground/amazonaws-com-sms-connector/README.md

 - API Key
 ## Actions

+### CreateApp
-### Creates an application.
+> Creates an application.
 An application consists of one or more server groups.
-Each server group contain one or more servers.
+Each server group contain one or more servers.<br/>

 #### Input Parameters
 * `Action` - _required_